 – Writing the document

-Creating the content through the WYSIWYG (What You See Is What You Get) editor means you see exactly what you get in the output.
+Creating the content with a WYSIWYG (What You See Is What You Get) editor facilitates this, helping you to see exactly what your readers will, when the content is published.

 Policies and guidance that is essential for standardised work across the organisation should be thoroughly reviewed.